txoof/crowd_pong/README.md

 Websocket server that listens on ws://localhost/9000/ws for messages and then rebroadcasts incoming messages to all connected clients.

-Issues:

-Resolved:
-X Causes video client to crash when a websocket client disconnects; requires a restart of video client and websocket server.
-Load newSock.html to view output
-Thanks Joel Mortimer for fixing this!

 **write_to_websocket**
 Requirements:
   * Python 2.7